moxystudio/webpack-isomorphic-compiler/README.md

 Building applications powered by webpack with server-side rendering (isomorphic/universal apps) is hard:

-- When making a production build, you must run webpack for both the client and server
+- When making a production build, you must compile both the client and server
-- When developing, we want to rebuild whenever code changes and offer hot module replacement
+- When developing, we want to rebuild the client & server whenever code changes and offer hot module replacement

 This is complex, especially setting up the development server: